 Are you a current student?

-If you’re already studying at the University, you’ll find a whole range of useful information on our Faculty of Health and Medical Sciences Student Support Hub page.
+If you’re already studying at the University, you’ll find a whole range of useful information on our Faculty of Health and Medical Sciences Student Support Centre page.
 It includes clinical placement information, study plans, information about joining our peer mentoring program, and more.